Yamaha Motor Finance Australia Privacy Policy

 • personal information contained in your CV, resume, cover letter and other accompanying documents relating to your application;

-• personal information obtained from interviews and reference checks (including referee checks and National Police Check); and
+• personal information obtained from interviews and reference checks (including referee checks, national police check and an insolvency check); and

 • personal information obtained from publicly available sources.

-Some Website Information is collected using cookies (see our section on ‘HOW WE USE COOKIES’) and is used to improve our services and enhance your online experience with us and does not identify the internet browser.
-Where we do identify you (such as where a customer has logged onto one of our online services), we treat any use or disclosure of that information in accordance with this policy.
+Some Website Information is collected using cookies (see section 12 ‘HOW WE USE COOKIES’) and is used to improve our services and enhance your online experience with us and does not identify the internet browser.
+Where we do identify you (such as where a customer has logged onto one of our online services), we will treat any use or disclosure of that information in accordance with this privacy policy.

 3. WHAT WE DO WITH INFORMATION WE DID NOT ASK FOR.

-Where we receive unsolicited information, we will check whether that information is reasonably necessary for or directly related to our functions or activities.
-If it is, we will handle this information the same way described in ‘HOW DO WE HANDLE YOUR PERSONAL INFORMATION?’.
+• Where we receive unsolicited information, we will check whether that information is reasonably necessary for or directly related to our functions or activities.
+If it is, we will handle this information the same way described in section 8 ‘HOW DO WE HANDLE YOUR INFORMATION’.
 If not, we will ensure we de-identify it or destroy it.

 • identify you and conduct appropriate checks;